This post may include affiliate links or compensated content. Click here for our disclosure policy

-Most people would like to work less and make more.
+Most people would like to work less and make more, earning passive and/or residual income.
 When it comes to working at home, there is the idea that you can make money doing nothing.
 Often, this idea is promoted by scammers.
 However, there are ways to generate passive income that can have you earning a good income without having to work all the time.

 What is Passive Income?

 The problem with the term “passive income” is that it’s not quite accurate.
 There is no way to make money without doing something.
 In passive income, you do the work upfront, create systems of management, and then are able to spend less time working on it.
 Consider a song or a book.
 These items are time intensive in the beginning, but then once they’re out in the world you don’t have to do as much because it’s already created.